4.8 1700+ Google Reviews

 Even if a home inspector does inspect for polybutylene pipes, it’s possible that all visible PB has been replaced, and all hidden PB still remains in the walls.

 Polybutylene pipes do not need to be a deal killer.
 If you love the home, and it has everything else you wanted, just contact a licensed plumber to replace the pipes.
-Every home is going to have issues.
+Keep in mind that every home is going to have issues.

 From 1997 to 2009 homeowners could submit claims and be reimbursed for repairs and replumbing the home.
-The class is closed now and there is no recourse for homeowners who have issues with their plumbing.
+Unfortunately, the class is closed now and there is no recourse for homeowners who have issues with their plumbing.

 The easiest way to know if you have any hidden leaks is to use your water meter.
 First, turn off all the water fixtures in your home.
 Next, go outside and find your water meter.
-The water meter will have a little red triangle or silver disc.
-Those are the leak indicators.
+The water meter will have a little red triangle or silver disc leak indicator.
 If either of those is spinning, then you have a leak.

 Polybutylene pipes were plastic pipes installed from the late 1970s to the mid-1990s.
 Extensive pipe failures resulted in a class-action lawsuit.
 A settlement was reached and paid out over 1 billion dollars.